top of page

 principles nonpartisan.png

-We are a non partisan, issue focused organization.
+We are a non-partisan, issue-focused organization.
 We work with all individuals, political parties and elected representatives who are interested in progressing the issues most important to equity-deserving genders and communities.

 Visit our short glossary of terms to better understand what we stand for.